-The summery hooks and warm lyrics of Modern English's biggest hit, "I Melt with You," gave listeners the impression that the band was an upbeat pop act in the early '80s.
-"I Melt with You" was actually an anomaly in Modern English's early discography.
-Formed in Colchester, England, in 1979, Modern English was originally a punk group called the Lepers.
-Featuring Robbie Grey (vocals, guitar), Gary McDowell (guitar), and Richard Brown (drums), the Lepers mainly performed at parties.
-After Mick Conroy (bass) and Stephen Walker (keyboards) joined the band, they changed their name to Modern English and were signed to 4AD Records.
-Inspired by the stylish gloom of Bauhaus and Joy Division, Modern English released the singles "Swans on Glass" and "Gathering Dust" before recording their 1981 debut LP Mesh & Lace.
-Boiling with raw anger, dissonant rhythms, and weird noises, Mesh & Lace confused some U.K. critics while mesmerizing others.
-A year later, the group streamlined their sound, dropping much of Mesh & Lace's gothic experimentation on After the Snow.
-"I Melt with You" was included on the Valley Girl soundtrack, and its video became an MTV staple.
-Although "I Melt with You" didn't reach the Top 40 charts in America, After the Snow sold more than 500,000 copies.
-However, the band's next album, 1984's Ricochet Days, was a flop.
+The summery hooks and warm lyrics of "I Melt with You" gave listeners the impression that Modern English were an upbeat pop act, but the single, first released in 1982, was actually an anomaly in the band's early discography.
+Formed in Colchester, England in 1979, Modern English were originally a punk group called the Lepers.
+Featuring Robbie Grey (vocals, guitar), Gary McDowell (guitar), and Richard Brown (drums), the Lepers performed mainly at parties.
+After Mick Conroy (bass) and Stephen Walker (keyboards) joined, they changed their name to Modern English, self-released their 1979 debut single, and were subsequently signed to 4AD.
+Inspired by the stylish gloom of Joy Division and Bauhaus, Modern English released the 1980 singles "Swans on Glass" and "Gathering Dust" and followed them in 1981 with debut LP Mesh & Lace.
+Boiling with raw anger, dissonant rhythms, and weird noises, the album confused some critics while mesmerizing others.
+It reached number five on the U.K. indie chart.